trustcrypto/ledgerjs-examples/bluetooth-web-react/README.md

 ## bluetooth-web-react

-Ledger Web Bluetooth example with **React**.
-Connect to a Bluetooth Ledger device and show an Ethereum address with a QR Code.
+OnlyKey Web Bluetooth example with **React**.
+Connect to a Bluetooth OnlyKey device and show an Ethereum address with a QR Code.

 <img width=600 src="https://user-images.githubusercontent.com/211411/52532385-90a02e00-2d24-11e9-9b94-f552ca350b65.jpg" />